Overview

 Progesterone, renowned for its soothing effects, can also cast a tranquilizing spell on intestinal contractions, leading to constipation.
 Thus, within the complex tapestry of hormonal interactions, this subtle dance disrupts the natural rhythm of the digestive system, inducing unexpected fluctuations and uncharted territory.
 Let’s explore in detail why constipation may occur before your period:

-Water Absorption and Progesterone
+Water absorption and progesterone

-Changes in Diet and Fluid Intake
+Changes in diet and fluid intake

-Premenstrual cravings and changes in appetite may cause some individuals to consume a diet low in fiber, essential for maintaining regular bowel movements.
+Premenstrual cravings and changes in appetite may cause some individuals to consume a diet low in fiber, which is essential for maintaining regular bowel movements.
 Additionally, hormonal fluctuations can lead to fluid retention, causing dehydration and further exacerbating constipation.
 Inadequate fluid intake can contribute to harder stools and difficulty passing them.

-Stress and Emotional Factors
+Stress and emotional factors

 As the menstrual tide draws near, myriad symptoms take center stage, commanding our attention.
 Yet, amidst this vibrant tableau, constipation often lingers unnoticed, its significance underestimated.
-You may feel constipated one week before the period.
+You may feel constipated one week before your period.
 Bloating and constipation before the period, abdominal discomfort, and infrequent bowel movements silently overshadow the premenstrual landscape.

 Relieving constipation before your period doesn’t have to feel like navigating a labyrinth.
 There are various treatments available that can help ease the discomfort and restore regular bowel movements.
 So, let’s explore a range of possible remedies to conquer constipation and bid farewell to those premenstrual struggles.